Picovoice/picovoice/demo/ios/README.md

 pod install
 ```

-Open the generated xcworkspace with XCode and build the project.
+Open `PicovoiceDemo.xcworkspace` and run the demo.

 The default wake word is `Porcupine`.
 The default Rhino Speech-to-Intent context is `Smart Lighting`.
 Simply press start and the engine can recognize commands such as:

 > Porcupine, turn off the lights.